BrandonP85/qa-learning-lab/bug-reports/BUG-TI-003.md

 3. the page advises that it should take 30 seconds to load a rogue element

-4. monitor the page; it does not load anything after that time
+4. monitor the page; it does not load anything after the time frame.
+Tested a 120 second wait to validate

 Expected Result: the GET request should load, per the instructions